We do not accept insurance. Learn more about our rates.

 Do I come into sessions with my child?

-I insist you attend at least the initial session with your child.
-I will do a full intake, so it’s important to get a clear understanding of why you are bringing your child to see me.
-I often see similar challenges come up for family members, so you can share any difficulties you might be having as well.
+We insist you attend at least the initial session with your child.
+We will do a full intake, so it’s important to get a clear understanding of why you are bringing your child to see me.
+We often see similar challenges come up for family members, so you can share any difficulties you might be having as well.

 How long will it take to feel better?

 It depends on the child.
-Even though parents usually initiate therapy, it’s a choice for the child how much effort they put in and the results they get.
-It’s not a race to get through, but I’ll let you know if I feel like we’re stuck at any point.
+Even though parents usually initiate therapy, the child chooses how much effort they put in and the results they get.
+It’s not a race to get through, but we’ll let you know if we feel stuck at any point.

-If that’s the case, we’ll talk about what we can do to build momentum and continue on a positive course.
-That being said, you should expect to see improvement within three months.
+If that’s the case, we’ll discuss what we can do to build momentum and continue on a positive course.

 Do you work with other treatment providers?

 Yes.
-During your initial session, I will ask you if you have any other providers with whom you would like me to communicate.
-These might be physicians, psychiatrists, school counselors, school psychologists, former therapists, treatment centers, etc. If so, I will ask you to sign a “Release of Information” form so that I may speak with these providers regarding your child’s care.
+During your initial session, we will ask you if you have any other providers with whom you would like us to communicate.
+These might be physicians, psychiatrists, school counselors, school psychologists, former therapists, treatment centers, etc. If so, we will ask you to sign a “Release of Information” form so that we may speak with these providers regarding your child’s care.

 Schedule An AppointmentFree Consultation